yunusefeyilmaz/agro-tiff-to-csv/README.md

 This script converts GeoTIFF files to CSV format, suitable for use with QGIS.
 Each pixel value in the TIFF image is represented as a row in the resulting CSV file.

+For converting CSV files to GeoTIFF format, refer to the ***[CSV to GeoTIFF Converter repository](https://github.com/yunusefeyilmaz/agro-csv-to-tiff)**.

 ## Features

 - **GeoTIFF Compatibility**: Processes GeoTIFF files for use with QGIS.